-Mississippi is inaugurating GOP’s Tate Reeves as governor

-Reeves, 45, succeeds two-term Republican Gov. Phil Bryant.
-The two men have pushed tax cuts and trimmed state budgets.
-Reeves inherits several immediate challenges as governor, including an understaffed state prison system that was recently shaken by deadly violence.

-In the gubernatorial election in November, Reeves defeated fourth-term Democratic Attorney General Jim Hood and two lesser-known candidates.
+New Gov. Tate Reeves pledges to work ‘for all Mississippi’

+He said he will ensure that state government reflects “the love we have for each other,” including taking care of foster children and special-needs children.

+It will mean cleaning up the prison system “to provide for the safety of our citizens and the human dignity of all within the system,” Reeves said.
+“It will mean making sure state government is not causing more problems than it solves.”

-Reeves was the 32nd lieutenant governor of Mississippi and will be the 65th governor.
+Reeves was the 32nd lieutenant governor of Mississippi.
 He is the 12th lieutenant governor to become governor of the state, and is the only one to have served two terms as lieutenant governor before being elected to the higher office.

+Bryant and Reeves have pushed tax cuts and trimmed state budgets.
+Reeves inherits several immediate challenges as governor, including an understaffed state prison system that was recently shaken by violence that left five inmates dead and an undisclosed number injured.

-Bryant was lieutenant governor one term before winning the governorship in 2011.
+Bryant was lieutenant governor for one term before winning the governorship in 2011.
 Mississippi governors are limited to two terms.
-Bryant said he told Reeves the same thing that his own predecessor, Republican Haley Barbour, told him about being governor.

-“It’s going to be the most demanding job you’ve ever had,” Bryant, 65, said last week.
-“There’s no 8 to 5, so you have to manage problems, big problems, on a daily basis.
-But I said, ‘Get your agenda, those things that you’re passionate about and keep moving on them.
-Just stay the course.’”
+Bryant said Tuesday that he will keep a low profile as he enters private life.

+“Old governors ought to stay quiet for a while,” Bryant told reporters in the House chamber.
+His wife, Deborah, said with a smile that she will make sure he does that.

+Reeves defeated fourth-term Democratic Attorney General Jim Hood and two lesser-known candidates in November.

 Republicans this term have maintained control of the Mississippi House and Senate.
 With Hood out of office and replaced by a Republican, the GOP now holds all eight statewide offices.